 Training in acting, voice, and movement encompasses Stanislavski, Meisner, Michael Chekhov, Alexander, Linklater, LeCoq, and Laban.
-In addition, classes in solo performance, devising, genre, style, and Viewpoints push actors to take control of their artistic aesthetic and process.
-Each year involves a student Lab Presentation meant to showcase their development in the program and highlight their particular specialization in performance.
+In addition, classes in acting on camera, solo performance, devising, genre, style, and Viewpoints push actors to take control of their artistic aesthetic and process.
+Each year involves a student creative project meant to showcase their development in the program and highlight their particular specialization in performance.
 In the second year of the program, the students are assigned a substantial role in the University Season.
 In the third year, they complete a thesis project that serves as a capstone project for their degree.